 Which is the best gym in Preston?

-To find the best gym in preston you must consider the different kind of gyms that are available for you to join.
+To find the best gym in Preston you must consider the different kinds of gyms that are available for you to join.

 There are 4 different types of gyms that you can join